-You are invited to take part in this research project, which is called 'Carbon monoxide (CO) breath measurement in pregnancy'.
+You are invited to take part in this research project, which is called 'Financial incentives for helping pregnant women to quit smoking'.
 You have been invited to participate because you are pregnant, currently smoking cigarettes and accessing antenatal care with NALHN.
 Your contact details were obtained from staff at NALHN with your consent.

 This Participant Information Sheet/Consent Form tells you about the research project.
-It explains what is involved and will help you decide if you want to take part in the research.
+It explains the processes involved with taking part.
+Knowing what is involved will help you decide if you want to take part in the research.